-SARVA is a group lead by the appointed Director and Assistant Director and selected intern and student volunteers committed to ending sexual assault and relationship violence through activism and education.
+SARVA is a group lead by the appointed Co-directors and selected interns and student volunteers committed to ending sexual assault and relationship violence through activism and education.
 We serve the UW community by providing programs and events that facilitate open discussion surrounding these issues.
 SARVA is open to all UW students.

 SARVA provides outreach and education to the university community through connecting students and student groups and organizations to interactive trainings, workshops, sponsoring guest speakers, Domestic Violence Awareness Month, Sexual Assault and Relationship Violence Activism Month, and other campus events.

 SARVA works to raise awareness and dispel myths about sexual assault and relationship violence through examining our society’s current relationship to sex and sexuality.